San Diego Corporal Injury Lawyer

 It is important to note that if there is evidence that the victim suffered great bodily injury, the issuing attorney will consider this an aggravating factor in your case.
 An aggravating factor is any fact that increases the culpability of the defendant in a criminal offense.
 For corporal injury, the fact that the victim’s injury was significant and substantial will increase the severity of the charges to a felony.
 Moreover, you could receive a sentence enhancement of three to five additional years in state prison for great bodily injury under California PC 273.5.

 In San Diego, the District Attorney’s office has discretion to use a defendant’s criminal history to decide whether to charge corporal injury as a misdemeanor or felony.
 This means that if you have any prior convictions in the state of California they can be used against you to increase the severity of the charges under PC 273.5.
 It is important to note that any priors involving offensive touching or application of force on another person will not be excluded as unfairly prejudicial evidence.
 The issuing criminal attorney can and will introduce this as evidence of an aggravating factor in your case to charge you with felony corporal injury.
 You could even receive a sentence enhancement of up to five years in state prison under California PC 273.5 if your criminal history shows recent priors for the same offense.

 Hence, the discretion the prosecutor has on charging a wobbler can be detrimental if there are aggravating factors present.
 Aggravating factors give the prosecutor discretion to increase the severity of the charges and to impose harsher penalties against you if convicted.
-Having an experienced local criminal defense attorney representing you can make all the difference in the charges of a wobbler offense.
+Having an experienced local criminal attorney representing you can make all the difference in the charges of a wobbler offense.
 A San Diego attorney knows how prosecutors handle corporal injury cases in this jurisdiction and will be in the best position to negotiate the charges against you.